Is it Legal to Download Torrents in Germany?

 What To Do If You Are Caught Downloading Torrents In Germany?

 Recently, we noticed a massive hoard of torrent users’ who were punished fined for downloading copyright media in German cyberspace.
-This poor expat for instance had his roommate’s internet fined almost €500 for downloading a season of ‘The Family Guy’ over torrents:
+This poor expat, for instance, had his roommate’s internet fined almost €500 for downloading a season of ‘The Family Guy’ over torrents:

-Like the poor soul above, numerous international students and expats have experienced the same issue of receiving notices with ridiculous fines for downloading music, TV shows and movies.
+Like the poor soul above, numerous international students and expats have experienced the same issue of receiving notices with ridiculous fines for downloading music, TV shows, and movies.
 Quora user Thao Truong explains how she hired a lawyer to look into the matter for her.
 After a long cat & mouse chase with copyright authorities (trolls if you ask me) she never paid the fine as they simply went away.

-The smart thing Ms. Truong and countless other like her do is that they deploy a VPN.
+The smart thing Ms. Truong and countless others like her do is that they deploy a VPN.
 Is “prevention not better than cure”?
 For torrent fans it definitely is and a simple VPN service that costs no more than $35 for the year is definitely the way to go.
 No entertainment in the world is worth more than your privacy & personal data.

 Beware of Paying Dues for Someone Else’s Sins

-If you have unsecured Wi-Fi network or your internet connection is being shared by other users, you need to protect yourself from DMCAs and copyright infringement notices that you didn’t commit.
-Yes that’s right, you could be paying for copyright infringements even if you haven’t used any torrents or P2P file sharing.
+If you have an unsecured Wi-Fi network or your internet connection is being shared by other users, you need to protect yourself from DMCAs and copyright infringement notices that you didn’t commit.
+Yes, that’s right, you could be paying for copyright infringements even if you haven’t used any torrents or P2P file sharing.

 There have been many reported cases in Germany of students, landlords, and other users being sent fines for copyright infringement while the crimes were committed by others.

 The proper thing to do in this case is to secure your internet network.
 Here is where VPN service provides another benefit.
-You can setup VPN on your Wi-Fi router which keeps you safe from unwanted DMCA notices, copyright infringement warnings and fines.
+You can setup VPN on your Wi-Fi router which keeps you safe from unwanted DMCA notices, copyright infringement warnings, and fines.